 Software security best practices are meant to improve security initiatives, not secure single applications.
-Here are 7 software security myths to consider.
+Let’s debunk 7 common software security myths.

 Learn the reality about the many elements involved in securing software.